 Photo courtesy of Michael Judd of Ecologia Design

 Contour gardening is a way to use the land’s contours to reduce irrigation and erosion, and maximize nutrients for abundant harvest yields.
+It’s a popular tool in permaculture gardens.
 Here’s what contour gardening is and how you can pull it off.

 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
 This helps keep costs down so that I can continue providing high quality content to you for free.
 I appreciate your purchase through the links! (full disclosure)